raspberrypilearning/weather-station-guide/software-setup.md

 ###Create a local database within MySQL

+Enter the following:

   `mysql -u root -p`

   Enter the password that you chose during installation.

-  You'll now be at the MySQL prompt `mysql>`, first create the database:
+  You'll now be at the MySQL prompt `mysql>`; first create the database:

   `CREATE DATABASE weather;`